 If you are looking to visit the Korean Folk Village, there is a free shuttle bus service that runs from the Visitors Center at Suwon Station to the village several times a day.
 The ride is about 30 minutes.
 (Just be sure you check the departure times before hand!)
 Admission to the village is 15,000 won for adults.

-1. Live Performances & Traditional Arts
+Live Performances and Traditional Arts

-Check the posted schedule on arrival—showtimes vary by season and weather.
+Check the posted schedule on arrival — showtimes vary by season and weather.

-2. Artisan Workshops & Hands-On Activities
+Artisan Workshops and Hands-On Activities

-Throughout the village, you’ll encounter open-air workshops:
+Throughout the village, you’ll find open-air workshops running through the day:

-3. Folk Games & Interactive Fun
+Folk Games

 Depending on the season and schedule, you might be able to try:

-- Yutnori: The famous Korean board game—look for oversized outdoor sets.
+- Yutnori: The famous Korean board game — look for oversized outdoor sets.

-4. Explore the Architecture & Village Layout
+Architecture and Village Layout

 - Scholar’s Study (Seodang): Where Confucian students would have pored over their texts.